NMR Operations during COVID restrictions

-Note that some access to the basement NMR laboratory is now possible but remains very restricted due to occupancy limits.
-Request for access is on a case-by-case basis and is limited to the 5pm-8pm window Mon-Fri at this time- contact NMR staff if you require use of a basement instrument, explaining your need.
+Note that some access to the basement NMR laboratory is possible but remains restricted due to occupancy limit of 6 people.
+Request for access is on a case-by-case basis.
+You must also book a place in the basement NMR laboratory if you wish to use an instrument.
+Contact NMR staff if you require use of a basement instrument, explaining your need.

-Please request experiments through Sample Submission as much as possible at this time.
+Please request experiments through Sample Submission where possible at this time.

 The NMR facility housed in the Chemistry Research Laboratory is one of the largest available to research chemists in the UK.
 It houses thirteen solution-state and two solid-state FT NMR instruments with proton operating frequencies ranging up to 700 MHz, which are capable of running most experiments of interest to the research chemist.
 The facility supports the full range of chemical sciences research across the department and university including synthetic organic and inorganic chemistry, supramolecular chemistry, chemical biology, enzymology, metabolomics, catalysis and materials science.

 They are managed by Prof Tim Claridge (Organic/ChemBiol) and Dr Nick Rees (Inorganic) and are operated and maintained by five members of staff in total.